-• Reflections on self.
+- Reflections on self.
 Think about yourself as a teammate and a team leader.
 You might consider things such as what you have learned about your own strengths and style, what you bring to a team and/or what you bring out to others, and what you enjoy most and least about teamwork (and how/why that matters).
 You might draw on your own self-reflections during (and beyond) the course.
 You might draw on the peer feedback you received during team discussions and through the peer feedback survey results.
 You may also find great value in talking further with one or more classmates about the experience and yourselves as team members and leaders.
-You might also consider how these observations fit with, or depart from, the strengths and weaknesses you identified in the pre-course survey.

-- Reflections on teamwork and team leadership.
+You might also consider how these observations fit with, or depart from, the strengths and weaknesses you identified in the pre-course survey. - Reflections on teamwork and team leadership.
 Beyond yourself, think about what matters to (in)effective teamwork and team leadership.
-You might consider things we discussed in class related to Core Functions (Climate, Communication, Conflict), Operating Functions (Creativity, Choice, Coordination) as well as team Inputs (Composition, Context, Compass).
+You are welcome, but not obliged, to address some or all of the elements of the Team Functions model, including Core Functions (Climate, Communication, Conflict), Operating Functions (Creativity, Choice, Coordination) as well as inputs (Composition, Context, Compass).
 You could reflect on what factors matter most (especially for the kinds of situations you may face in your future) and how and why they can help or hurt a team. - Takeaways and good practices.
-Your paper should also showcase practical implications that you are taking that can guide you in your future teamwork and leadership.
+Your paper should also showcase practical implications that can guide you in your future teamwork and leadership.
 You could use this as a chance to write your own "teamwork manual" or "cheat sheet," something you might refer back to and get value from in the years ahead.
 This could include good practices (things to do), pitfalls (things to avoid), principles, processes, commandments, etc. ... whatever could have meaning and value to you.